 Lord Ganesha was known as the remover of obstacles.
 The chubby, gentle, elephant-headed Ganesha is one of the popular deities of Hinduism.
 Interestingly, he is using a Mouse as his mount.
-One cannot imagine an elephant can ride in a small rat.
-However, there are many deep symbolism hidden in the fact.
+One cannot imagine an elephant can ride on a small rat.
+However, there is much deep symbolism hidden in fact.

-Lord Ganesha was very fond of mouse and the mouse is his vahana.
-Lord Ganesh was very intelligent and he could find ways out of any trouble.
-This is exactly why a mouse was his vahana as mouse also has the ability to swiftly get out of trouble.
+Lord Ganesha was very fond of mouse, and the mouse is his vahana.
+Lord Ganesh was very intelligent, and he could find ways out of any trouble.
+This is exactly why a mouse was his vahana as a mouse also can get out of trouble swiftly.

 9. Kartikeya – Peacock

 Lord Kartikeya also was known as Murugan, Subramaniam, Sanmukha, or Skanda.
 He is the second son of Lord Shiva and Goddess Parvati.
 He is also known as the god of the war.
 Kartikeya is a popular deity in the southern part of India.
 He is embodied of perfection, a brave leader of God forces, who was born to destroy the demons.
 He has the Vahan Peacock.